TehWoot/Arahy20-Variant-Analysis/README.md

 # Introduction

 A variant analysis was conducted on QTL *qPSIIB10*.
 The *qPSIIB10* region has been shown as a locus possibly conferring aflatoxin resistance in peanut and is present across multiple environments.
-In the present study, resistant and susceptible varieties, ICG1471 and Florida-07, were mapped to cultivated peanut, Tifrunner, to identify variants and candidate genes possibly contributing to aflatoxin resistance.
+In the present study, susceptible and resistant varieties, Florida-07 and ICG1471, were mapped to cultivated peanut, Tifrunner, to identify variants and candidate genes possibly contributing to aflatoxin resistance.

 # Available Data